Hi, my name is Tom.

 The Port of Liverpool was founded in 1207 AD and serves as a gateway for the exporting and importing of goods to and from the world.
 Liverpool is a very cosmopolitan and vibrant city, welcoming visitors from many distant lands.

-Along with its industrial roots the whole region of Northwest England hosts a very diverse collection of flora and fauna; providing a treasure chest of subjects for any lover of the natural world and photography.
+Along with its industrial roots, the whole region of Northwest England hosts a very diverse collection of flora and fauna; providing a treasure chest of subjects for any lover of the natural world, art and photography.

-Having been interested in wildlife since childhood, I was always keen to learn about, name and record the things I saw.
-With the dawn of the digital age and modern computers, a medium to record and store images became available, leading to a great way to share with others documented moments of time and vision.
+Having been interested in wildlife since childhood, I was always keen to learn about, name and record the things that I saw within nature.

-In 2004 I began using a Nikon Coolpix 4500 compact camera, attached to a scope (digiscoping) Then due to the frustrations of missing so many action moments, I soon decided to invest in a digital SLR.
+In 2004 I began using a Nikon Coolpix 4500 compact camera, attached to a scope (digiscoping).
+Soon after, I bought a digital SLR.

-The capacity for learning photography, whether film or digital is huge.
 Photography here in the UK, I believe, is very challenging.
-Extremes of weather, light and seasons play an important role in helping a photographer to produce powerful and moody images.
+Extremes in the seasons, weather and light, give the photographer ingredients to produce powerful and moody images.

-I would also like to add, that I vehemently distance myself from photographers who disrespect any aspect of nature and wildlife in order to get his or her 'trophy image'.
+As a side note, I vehemently distance myself from photographers who disrespect any aspect of nature and wildlife in order to get his or her 'trophy image'.
 The hype generated is fed in to by social media platforms as well as organisations that claim to promote respect for wildlife and nature.
-This has contributed to an army of 'wildlife photographers' in search of 'competition' images, showing little or no respect for the environment.
-Such behaviour gives real lovers of nature a bad name, and is becoming increasingly embarrassing and unfair.
+This has contributed to an army of 'wildlife photographers' in search of 'competition' images, showing little to no respect for the subject they pursue.